 The maximum Federal cost share of 75 percent is based on project costs, i.e., the amount requested from the National Coastal Wetlands Conservation Grant Program plus the amount of non-Federal cost share.
-Other funds that are related to the project or are part of a larger project, but are not Federal or designated as cost share will not count towards project costs when calculating the maximum Federal cost share.
+Other funds that are related to the project or are part of a larger project but are not Federal or designated as cost share will not count towards project costs when calculating the maximum Federal cost share.

 The cost share requirements are detailed in 50 CFR 84.46.
-The requirements allow for inkind contributions for all, or part of, the required non-Federal match.
-To receive points under the ranking criterion "Federal share reduced" (50 CFR 84.32 (a)(11)), however, match above the required non-Federal share must be cash.
-See Attachment A, Clarification of Select Ranking Criteria in 50 CFR 84.32 and General Program Questions for more information.
+The requirements allow for in-kind contributions for all, or part of, the required non-Federal match.

+To receive points under ranking criterion 11 (50 CFR 84.32 (a)(11)), however, non-Federal match must be cash.
+Direct costs identified in the SF-424 are not considered to meet the definition of cash match unless they are provided in the form of U.S. currency.
+See Attachment A. Clarification of Select Ranking Criteria in 50 CFR 84.32 and General Program Questions for more information.